ABMatrix/bool-network/README.md

-# Template Node
+# Move Node

-A new SRML-based Substrate node, ready for hacking.
+A substrate node with move engine of libra.

 # Building